Lucy Diakovska

-Lyudmila Lyubomirova Dyakovska (Людмила Любомирова Дяковска; born 2 April 1976), better known as Lucy Diakovska (Люси Дяковска), is a Bulgarian singer and television personality.
+Lyudmila Lyubomirova Dyakovska (Bulgarian: Людмила Любомирова Дяковска; born 2 April 1976), better known as Lucy Diakovska (Bulgarian: Люси Дяковска), is a Bulgarian and German singer and television personality.
 She rose to prominence as one of the founding members of the all-female pop band No Angels, the "biggest-selling German girlband to date", according to the German media.

-After a series of commercially successful releases with the group, Diakovska released two singles and her solo album Lucylicious under her same-titled stage name in 2005.
-In 2008, she became part of the jury on reality shows Music Idol and Starmania, the Bulgarian and Austrian version of the Idol series respectively, and later joined the jury the German version of Popstars in 2012.
+After a series of commercially successful releases with the group, Diakovska released two singles and her solo album The Other Side under her same-titled stage name in 2005.
+In 2008, she became part of the jury on reality shows Music Idol and Starmania, the Bulgarian and Austrian version of the Idol series respectively, and later joined the jury of the German version of Popstars in 2012.
+In the 2010s and 2020s she remained active as a television personality, stage performer and concert soloist in Germany and Bulgaria, appearing in formats including X Factor Bulgaria, The Masked Singer and Ich bin ein Star – Holt mich hier raus!, and in symphonic crossover projects with Bulgarian orchestras.

 Early life

 Diakovska is the oldest child of Lubomir Diakovski, an opera singer, and Rositza Diakovska, a pianist.
 Her younger brother named Alexander (b.
 1982) is a professional basketball player.
 Her grandfather is a famous Bulgarian folk composer.
 Her family moved to Germany.

 At the age of six she got her first stage performance at a local opera house and in the following years she trained herself in singing and dancing.
 After her high school graduation in 1994 Diakovska decided to move to Germany to get trained at the Stage School of Music, Dance and Drama in Hamburg.
 At the same time she worked as a dancer for the musical Buddy, where she even got hold of a recurring role a little later.